larowlan/menu_block/README.txt

 - menu-block-wrapper--[menu name].tpl.php

-For example, a file in your theme called menu-block-wrapper--primary-links.tpl.php can be used to override the <div> for just the "Primary links" menu blocks.
+For example, a file in your theme called menu-block-wrapper--main-menu.tpl.php can be used to override the <div> for just the "Primary links" menu blocks.

 Theme functions: